mishraaditya595/barcode_scanner/README.md

 As of version 5.0.0 adding the barcode scanning library script to the `index.html` is no longer required, as the script is automatically loaded on first use.

+> **Note:** Web support may have compatibility issues on mobile devices (smartphones).
+For optimal mobile experience, consider using native Android/iOS apps instead of web apps.

 ### Providing a mirror for the barcode scanning library